Diversity and Inclusion

 The College of Education will consistently strive to reduce any barriers that exist across race, ethnicity, gender, age, religion, language, dialect, health, veteran status, abilities/disabilities, sexual orientation, gender identity, socioeconomic status, and geographic regions.
 We welcome the contributions of groups and individuals locally and globally.
 We aim to ensure equitable access to our facilities, resources, and services.
 We endeavor to engage and develop all of our stakeholders.
 Our College seeks to create a robustly inclusive and inviting community.

-This past week, the Office of Diversity and Inclusion launched a Week of Solidarity and Reflection following the latest spate of police killings of African Americans and the national protests drawing attention to longstanding racial inequities in the U.S.
+In June 2020, the Office of Diversity and Inclusion launched a Week of Solidarity and Reflection following the spate of police killings of African Americans and the national protests drawing attention to longstanding racial inequities in the U.S.

 The College's five-year strategic plan outlines our mission, vision and values, as well as three pillars of action we will address over the coming years.
 Diversity and inclusion, along with social justice, are core values of our institution.

 Our Eight Core Values are:

 Excellence: We approach our work with integrity, rigor and a focus on quality.

 Diversity and Inclusion: We engage, acknowledge, and honor a wide variety of ideas, voices, and perspectives.

 Innovation: We do not rely on the status quo; we are pioneers.

 Social Justice: We believe that resources should be equitably available to everyone in society; we believe in the dignity and humanity of all people.

 Collaboration: We achieve more when we support one another and work together to reach our strategic goals.